skngh/PiBooth/README.md

 One of the methods is to add our script to Cron, which is a job scheduler that we can tell to perform tasks at certain times.
 For some reason, this method did not work for me.
 This is most likely due to dependencies being needed that aren't loaded yet before the script runs.
 Either way, incase you're running a different script than this project, [here's](https://www.raspberrypi-spy.co.uk/2013/07/running-a-python-script-at-boot-using-cron/) an article detailing how to do it (I'm including this because if you do have a simple script, this definitely seems to be the easiest method available).

+Also with a quick search you'll see some people saying that for contab you can put "sleep {seconds}" after @reboot and that will fix dependencies issues, but that still didn't make it work for me, so I more robust service was needed.

 ### Systemd

 A quick google search tells us that systemd "is a system and service manager for Linux, acting as the init system that manages the boot process, starts and stops services, and handles system shutdowns," which is pretty much about all I can say about it.
 For our purposes, it'll be a reasonably easy way to setup running our script on startup, but it's just a bit more involved than cron